 Fixing a Keeper

 Most watch bands have one or two loops on the strap to keep the bracelet or band from flopping around on your wrist.
-These loops are called “keepers,” and they can sometimes fall off and break.
+Known by different names like hoop, retainer, loop, these loops are officially called “keepers,” and they can sometimes fall off and break.
 Leather or cloth keepers will disintegrate through wear and tear from moisture or sweat, while rubber ones can become brittle and snap.

-The good news is that you can fix a broken watch loop in several ways.
+The good news is that you can fix a broken watch hoop in several ways.
 The easiest way is to buy a replacement loop on Amazon and put it on the strap.
 Rubber loops can sometimes be stretched over the buckle, but for most replacement loops you must disconnect the strap or buckle to get the new loop on.
 Important: make sure you buy the correct width loop, measured in millimeters.

 How to get the new loop onto your watch